Gregory Alan Thornbury: The King's College

 On July 11, 2013, The King's College named Thornbury as its sixth president.
 He began his presidency there on August 1, 2013.
 The announcement was seen as a return to King's founding vision as a Christian, evangelical college and a repudiation of the political direction it had taken during Dinesh D'Souza's tenure.
 Religious and secular media such as First Things, World Magazine, the Washington Post, the Huffington Post, and The American Spectator covered the appointment.

-In November 2017, the board of trustees announced that Thornbury would become Chancellor.
-Tim Gibson, then the Executive Vice President, was appointed acting president.
-The press release does not state a reason for the restructuring or effective dates.
-Thornbury has claimed that he left the college because of board members' and donors' support of Donald J. Trump.
-Thornbury has since accepted the position of Vice President at the New York Academy of Art and resigned as Chancellor of The King's College in 2018.
+In November 2017, the board of trustees announced that it was restructuring its leadership and that Thornbury would become chancellor.
+Tim Gibson, then the executive vice president, was appointed acting president.

+The press release did not state a reason for the restructuring or effective dates.
+Thornbury said that he left the college because of board members' and donors' support of Donald Trump.
+Thornbury accepted the position of vice president at the New York Academy of Art and resigned as chancellor of the King's College in 2018.

 Writings

-Much of Thornbury's writing is concentrated on Baptist and Evangelical Christianity.
+Much of Thornbury's writing is concentrated on Baptist and evangelical Christianity.
 He is a scholar of Carl F. H. Henry's life and work, and he authored Recovering Classic Evangelicalism: Applying The Wisdom and Vision of Carl F. H. Henry in March 2013.
 He is the co-editor and co-author of Who Will Be Saved?
 Defending the Biblical Understanding of God, Salvation, & Evangelism and Shaping a Christian Worldview: The Foundations of Christian Higher Education.
 He has contributed to volumes such as A Theology for the Church, Faith and Learning: A Handbook for Christian Higher Education, The Lord's Supper: Remembering and Proclaiming Christ Until He Comes.
 He has also written a biography of Larry Norman, who is widely considered to be one of the "Jesus Rock" pioneers of the 1970s.
 The book Why Should the Devil Have All the Good Music?: Larry Norman and the Perils of Christian Rock was released in March 2018.
 His book on Larry Norman has received widespread praise including a substantially positive mention in an article in The New Yorker magazine written by Kelefa Sanneh.